Efficient Incremental Penetration Depth Estimation between Convex Geometries: Results

-The second experiment considers the penetration detection estimation involving convex polyhedra.
-We use the sphere-capsule penetration similar to Sec~\ref{subsec:primitive}, but replace the sphere with its convex polyhedral approximation.
-This approximation is constructed by discretizing the sphere at different resolutions.
+\textbf{Convex polyhedra. } The second experiment compares our method with EPA on convex polyhedra.
+We use the similar sphere-capsule setup, but replace the sphere with its convex polyhedral approximation at different resolutions.
 Higher resolution with more vertices and faces improves the approximation accuracy at the cost of computational complexity.
-Please refer to the Supplemental Material for more details.
-The ground truth penetration is unavailable due to the discretization error.

 Fig.~\ref{fig:speed_nv} shows the performance of the proposed algorithm with respect to the number of vertices in the convex polyhedra.
-Our method is evaluated with different angular deviations (of initial penetration direction) at $5^{\circ}$ and $45^{\circ}$.
-The proposed method consistently outperforms EPA baselines with about 5-10x speedup.
+The proposed method consistently outperforms EPA baselines with about 6-10x speedup.